Riemannian geometric classification and emergent phenomena of magnetic textures: Differential geometry in magnetic textures

 which depends on just two parameters $\bm{\Theta} = (\Theta_1 , \Theta_2)$ and satisfies the normalization condition $|\bm{n}^{\mathrm{ncp}}_{\text{III}}(\bm{x})| = 1$ at each point.
 This class includes single skyrmions and multi-Q magnetic states in skyrmion crystals, but it does not require the spin texture to be topologically nontrivial.

-\baselineskip The classification is based on whether there exist points where each geometric quantity is finite at at least one point in $\mathbb{R}^d$ or whether it vanishes at all points in $\mathbb{R}^d$.
+\baselineskip The classification is based on whether, for each geometric quantity, there exists at least one point in $\mathbb{R}^d$ where it is finite or whether it vanishes at all points in $\mathbb{R}^d$.
 As discussed above, when $\chi_{ij}$ is finite, $\gamma_{ijk}$ is also finite in many cases; however, their spatial averages are not necessarily finite.
-Accordingly, it is possible to classify the type-III class into four classes depending on the presence or absence of $\braket{\chi_{ij}}$ and $\braket{\gamma_{ijk}}$, in the same manner as discussed in Table.~\ref{table_ad_chi_gamma}.
+Accordingly, it is possible to classify the type-III class into four classes depending on the presence or absence of $\braket{\chi_{ij}}$ and $\braket{\gamma_{ijk}}$, in the same manner as discussed in Table~\ref{table_ad_chi_gamma}.

+There are several representative examples of materials belonging to the noncoplanar magnetic classes.
+Noncentrosymmetric B20 compounds, such as MnSi, FeGe, and $\mathrm{Fe}_{1-x}\mathrm{Co}_x\mathrm{Si}$, exhibit multiple magnetic phases in the magnetic-field–temperature phase diagram \cite{muhlbauer2009skyrmion}.
+The low-field region hosts a helical phase, while the high-field and low-temperature region hosts a conical phase (Type-I).
+Near the transition temperature, a skyrmion-lattice phase also appears (Type-III).
+A similar phase diagram has also been reported in centrosymmetric crystals such as $\mathrm{Gd}_3\mathrm{Ru}_4\mathrm{Al}_12$, where conical phases (Type-I) and skyrmion-lattice phases (Type-III) have been observed \cite{hirschberger2019skyrmion}.
+Even when a skyrmion-lattice phase has not been identified, centrosymmetric crystals exhibiting a Type-I phase have been reported, including MnP \cite{PhysRevB.77.104439}, $\alpha$-$\mathrm{EuP}_3$ \cite{doi:10.1073/pnas.2405839122}, and $\mathrm{YMn}_6\mathrm{Sn}_6$ \cite{https://doi.org/10.1002/adma.202420614}.
+In addition, distorted conical phases (Type-II) have been reported in several systems, including $\mathrm{Cu}_2\mathrm{OSeO}_3$ \cite{mehboodi2025observation} and MnSi thin films \cite{PhysRevB.85.094429}.